Money Maker

 "Money Maker" is a song by American rapper Ludacris featuring Pharrell Williams.
 It was released to the radio on July 17, 2006 as the first single from Ludacris' fifth album Release Therapy.
 Produced by Williams and Chad Hugo (known collectively as The Neptunes), the song is a reimagining of the 1961 Elmore James blues song "Shake Your Moneymaker".
 The single became Ludacris' third number-one song on the US Billboard Hot 100, while also topping the Hot R&B/Hip-Hop Songs and Hot Rap Tracks charts.

 Released on August 17, 2006, the song's music video premiered on MTV's Making the Video and later managed to reach the number-one spot on BET's 106 & Park, where it remained for several days.
 The single had a major promotional campaign and huge airplay on radio around the U.S., Canada and other countries around the globe, while the video received strong airplay on BET, MTV, and Canada's Muchmusic.
 The song was performed on the 2006 MTV Video Music Awards and later won Best Rap Song at the 49th Grammy Awards.

-American R&B singer, Amerie, recorded an answer back (remix) to the single.
-The song was included on her first mixtape, Because I Love It Volume 1 (the mixtape that was released to accompany her third studio album Because I Love It).
-The song however did not appear on the final album.
-Because I Love It was released to international markets only.